csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 If you are really concerned about repeating the repetition, you can use a hybrid approach that runs breadth-first search until almost all the available memory is consumed, and then runs iterative deepening from all the nodes in the frontier. _In general, iterative deepening is the preferred uninformed search method when the search space is large and the depth of the solution is not known._

-Iterative deepening search is analogous to breadth-first search in that it explores a com- plete layer of new nodes at each iteration before going on to the next layer.
-It would seem worthwhile to develop an iterative analog to uniform-cost search, inheriting the latter algo- rithm’s optimality guarantees while avoiding its memory requirements.
+Iterative deepening search is analogous to breadth-first search in that it explores a complete layer of new nodes at each iteration before going on to the next layer.
+It would seem worthwhile to develop an iterative analog to uniform-cost search, inheriting the latter algorithm’s optimality guarantees while avoiding its memory requirements.
 The idea is to use increasing path-cost limits instead of increasing depth limits.
 The resulting algorithm, called **iterative lengthening search**, is explored in Exercise 3.17.
 It turns out, unfortunately, that

 ITERATIVE LENGTHENING SEARCH